arestivo/slides/markdown/css3.md

 # Position

 The **position** property allows the developer to alter the way an element is positioned.
-There are 4 possible values.
+There are 4 possible values:

+* static
+* relative
+* fixed
+* absolute

 ---